-In the 1950s and 1960s, Dr. Henderson was at the CDC, where he served as the chief of the EIS before being asked to head the WHO global smallpox eradication campaign in 1966.
-After the successful eradication of smallpox he became the Dean of the Johns Hopkins School of Public Health, then following the 2001 United States anthrax attacks, an advisor and director of the Office of Public Health Emergency Preparedness Washington, D.C.
-In 1998 he founded the Johns Hopkins Center for Civilian Biodefense Strategies, which is now the Center of Biosecurity, University of Pittsburg Medical Center where he was the distinguished scholar.
+Yassen Tcholakov, MD MIH, McGill University, Canada; E-mail: yassen.tcholakov@mail.mcgill.ca pox he became the Dean of the Johns Hopkins School of Public Health, then following the 2001 United States anthrax attacks, an advisor and director of the Office of Public Health Emergency Preparedness in Washington, D.C.
+In 1998 he founded the Johns Hopkins Center for Civilian Biodefense Strategies, which is now eradication of smallthe Center of Biosecurity, University of Pittsburg Medical Center where he was the distinguished scholar.